 Is there anything that says holiday dessert more than this gingerbread bundt cake with vanilla glaze?
 I don't think that there is.
 This is one of the most festive holiday cake recipes you can make and it also happens to be delicious, with a tender crumb and lots of warm spices.

-At the risk of you getting tired of hearing from me so much in December, I am keeping this short and sweet.
-I’ve made a lot of gingerbread cakes, they are one of my most popular dessert offerings for my private dinner catering.
-And I have a recipe for one here.
-But this gingerbread bundt cake recipe is easier to make, milder in flavor, moist (worst. word. ever.) and texture perfection.
-It is the perfect recipe for an at-home bake, that everyone will gravitate towards.
+I've made a lot of gingerbread cakes, they are one of my most popular dessert offerings for my private dinner catering, my gingerbread cake soaked in simple syrup.
+But this gingerbread bundt cake recipe is easier to make, is still full of those warm spices we all love, moist (worst. word. ever.) and oh so tender.
+It is the perfect cake recipe to adorn your festive holiday dessert table.

 This recipe calls for the usual suspects you would find in gingerbread...

-- a sh-t ton of spices – ginger (obvs), nutmeg, cinnamon, cloves, allspice
+- a ton of spices - ginger (obvs), nutmeg, cinnamon, cloves, allspice

-- actual ginger (not the dried spice – I am lazy and use this, but of course, if you are not lazy or cannot find this where you live, by all means buy fresh ginger root and grate that sh-t yourself.
+- actual ginger (not the dried spice - I am lazy and use this, but of course, if you are not lazy or cannot find this where you live, by all means buy fresh ginger root and simply grate it.

 - molasses - use unsulphured regular molasses NOT blackstrap; Well, unless you really love an overwhelming and slightly bitter flavor, cause that's what you'll get with blackstrap molasses.

 - brown sugar - I use both light and dark, but you can use all of either one

 - sour cream or greek yogurt - I use this in place of typical buttermilk or hot water; I like the texture and added moisture it gives to this cake, which is tall and thick, so it needs it